pavelzag/pred8tor/README.md

 This will set the expiration time for the labeled object to the mentioned epoch time which is:
 Saturday, January 27, 2024 11:29:50 AM
-When that time arrives, pred8tor will terminate this specific pod object.
+When that time arrives, Pred8tor will terminate this specific pod object.

 At the moment, Pred8tor allows termination of the following objects: [deployment, pod, namespace, service] and more to come!

 ## Features
-pred8tor identifies and removes expired Kubernetes objects using "expiration_time" label with a corresponding timestamp value. it ensures the safe deletion of identified objects.
+Pred8tor identifies and removes expired Kubernetes objects using "expiration_time" label with a corresponding timestamp value. it ensures the safe deletion of identified objects.

 ## Installation
-To install pred8tor, you can clone the repository and run the following command from project's root:
+To install Pred8tor, you can clone the repository and run the following command from project's root:

 ```shell
 kubectl apply -f deployment/pred8tor_deployment.yaml
 ```

 ## Developing
-pred8tor is free for use and contribution!
+Pred8tor is free for use and contribution.
 In order to contribute please do the following:

 1. Fork the repository.